 2. Map of Sapporo Municipal Subway Lines

-Each line is color coded and transfer stations are clearly indicated.
-The line color and route for each is given below.
 When transferring from Sapporo Station, you go out once through the yellow transfer ticket gates and can enter within 30 minutes.
-When transferring at Odori Station there is no need to go out the ticket gates.
+When transferring at Odori Station there is no need to go out through the ticket gates.

 - Namboku Subway Line (Green)